woile/woile.github.io/posts/2019-yearly-retrospective/index.md

 .. type: text
 -->

-So far it's been great, I just wanted to write a recap for my future self.
+So far it's been great.
+I just wanted to write a recap for my future self.

 ## Life